Not So Heavy Metals: Black Hole Feedback Enriches The Circumgalactic Medium: Simulation Parameters

 At $z$ = 0, our P0 galaxy is a star forming galaxy with a disk (Figure \ref{fig-P0}).
 P0 has an incoming satellite at $z$ = 0 with an original mass of 7.34 $\times$ 10$^{10}$ M$_{\odot}$ (mass ratio, q = 0.12) \textit{prior} to entering the main halo's virial radius at $z$ $\sim$ 1.
 For each GM galaxy simulation, we systematically shrink this satellite halo's mass prior to its entry into the main halo (Table \ref{table:satdata}).
 GM1 results in a similar disked, star forming galaxy, while GM2 and GM3 become quenched at $z$ $\sim$ 1 (Table \ref{table:BHdata}).

-Patient 0 (and its 3 GM simulations) have a mass resolutions of 1.4 $\times$ 10$^{5}$ M$_{\odot}$ and 2.1 $\times$ 10$^{5}$ M$_{\odot}$ for DM and gas particles, respectively.
-The DM field in these galaxies is simulated at twice the gas linear resolution to reduce noise in the potential near the galactic center \citep{Pontzen2016} and more accurately trace black hole dynamics \citep{Tremmel2015}.
+Patient 0 and its 3 GM simulations have mass resolutions of 1.4 $\times$ 10$^{5}$ M$_{\odot}$ and 2.1 $\times$ 10$^{5}$ M$_{\odot}$ for DM and gas particles, respectively.
+The DM field in these galaxies is simulated at twice the gas resolution to reduce noise in the potential near the galactic center \citep{Pontzen2016} and more accurately trace BH dynamics \citep{Tremmel2015}.

 While these GM galaxies are generated using the same method as \cite{Pontzen2016}, their study examines a different set of galaxies.
 The three galaxies in \cite{Pontzen2016} were run to $z$ = 2 and have M$_{Halo}$ $\sim$ 10$^{12}$ M$_{\odot}$.
 They each have incoming satellites whose masses are both increased and decreased prior to merging with the main galaxy, as in our galaxies.
 We note that the genetic modifications performed on the galaxies of \citep{Pontzen2016} were different from the ones implemented here.
 In their case, it was an enhanced merger (increased satellite's mass) that resulted in a quenched galaxy, rather than a shrunken satellite mass as we implement here.
 However, in our quenched galaxies, we see that the mass is compensated by faster, early accretion to account for maintaining the main halos' final masses.